DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/padding/top.md

 ---
 ---
 ##### shortDescription
-Generates space at the top side of the cell inside the DataGrid.
+Specifies the padding at the top of the DataGrid cell.

 ---
 <!-- Description goes here -->